A powerful winter storm claims at least 11 lives across the US as temperatures plunge, winds howl and power lines fall - KTVZ

 So far, hundreds of thousands of homes and businesses have no electricity, according to PowerOutage.US, which means millions of residents likely do not have proper heating or hot water as extremely cold temperatures persist Saturday.

-Four states each have more than 50,000 outages as of early Saturday, the website shows: Maine, New Hampshire, New York and Virginia.
+New Hampshire, New York and Virginia each have more than 50,000 outages as of early Saturday, while more than 240,000 outages are reported in Maine, the website shows.

 Here’s what else you can expect this Christmas Eve: